Original Title: "Tu mettrais l'univers"

 How aren't you ashamed and how haven't you,

-In front of all mirrors, seen your charmes fade?
+In front of all the mirrors, seen your charms fade?

-The greatness of that ill where you believe yourself skilful
+The greatness of that ill where you believe yourself skillful

-never then has made you back away in terror,
+Never has made you back away in terror then,

 - Of you, vile animal, - to knead a genius?